cwfietz/freeCodeCamp/learn/responsive-web-design/applied-visual-design/00_Applied Visual Design.md

 e.g.
     p { font-size: 16px; }

+### Line height:
+e.g. line-height: 25px;
+    - change the height of each line in a block of text.
+As the name suggests, it changes the amount of vertical space that each line of text gets.

 ### Font Weight:
 e.g. font-weight: 800;
     - The font-weight property sets how thick or thin characters are in a section of text.